kbilsted/StatePrinter/doc/AutomatingUnitTesting.md

 ## 3.4 Integrating with your unit test framework

 Stateprinter is not dependent on any unit testing framework, but it will integrate with most if not all.
-Since unit testing frameworks do not share a common interface, instead, you have to configure StatePrinter to call your testing frameworks' assert method.
+Since unit testing frameworks do not share a common interface that StatePrinter can use, you have to configure StatePrinter to call your testing frameworks' assert method.
 For Nunit the below suffices:

 ```C#
 var printer = new StatePrinter();